Energinet-DataHub/energy-origin/doc/architecture/domains/certificates.md

 The component diagram shows how the solution works, based on a RabbitMQ message broker that publishes the events received from the MeasurementsSyncer.

-Note: `ContractService` is currently getting information about a metering point from `DataHubFacade`.
-In the future it is expected to get this from the MeteringPoints domain, but this domain does not exist at this point.

 ![Certificate API component diagram](https://energinet-datahub.github.io/energy-origin/doc/diagrams/c4-model/views/CertificateApiComponents.png)

 ### Message flow: Issue certificate